Abhishek2003ij/System-Design/Network Fundamental/Domain Name Service.md

 # DNS (Domain Name System)

 ## Definition
 DNS (Domain Name System) is a hierarchical and distributed naming system that translates human-readable domain names (like `google.com`) into machine-readable IP addresses (like `172.217.160.110`).
-It acts as the internet's phonebook, enabling users to access websites using memorable names instead of numerical IP addresses
+It acts as the internet's phonebook, enabling users to access websites using memorable names instead of numerical IP addresses.

 ---